 Spacecraft motion modeling through time is accomplished in FreeFlyer via a Propagator object.

 Propagators are used to evolve, or "step", a Spacecraft state forward or backward in time.
-Each Spacecraft has its own Propagator object, which can use an Integrator or an Ephemeris File to step the Spacecraft.
+Each Spacecraft has its own Propagator object, which can be an Analytic Propagator, an Integrator, or an Ephemeris.

 Spacecraft Propagator Editor

 Analytic Propagators use pre-defined equations of motion to compute Spacecraft motion, rather than directly modeling forces as an Integrator does.
 These propagators tend to be very computationally efficient, but can be lower fidelity than integrators.
 Examples within FreeFlyer are the TwoBody, J2Mean, and SGP4 propagators.